English 149, “Literature+ Experimenting With Digital Approaches to Understanding Literature” (Fall 2013)Categories Undergrad Courses Comments Off

-After the initial unit of the course, students break into teams, choose a literary work, and collaborate in workshop/lab mode to produce a “proof-of-concept” final project.
-Collaboration will occur both face-to-face and virtually in the class wiki (possibly supplemented by virtual meetings in the UCSB English Department’s new Second Life instructional space).
-Final projects can be digital, video, acoustic, material, social, or some combination, but some digital representation must be created that can be exhibited on the class wiki or in the English Department’s gallery space in Second Life.
-Individual students also prepare research reports as well as write a final essay reflecting on the project.
+After the initial unit of the course, students break into teams, choose a literary work, and collaborate in workshop/lab mode to produce a proof-of-concept digital project.
+Collaboration will occur both face-to-face and virtually in the class wiki.
+Individual students also create an annotated bibliography, research reports, and a final essay reflecting on their project.

 This course counts for the English Department’s Literature and Culture specialization and also welcomes students from the College of Creative Studies and other majors.